 MAP operates through a two-tiered structure (see Figure).
 The MAP Coordinating Committee provides direction to the MAP workgroups and task forces and final input to HHS.
-MAP workgroups advise the Coordinating Committee on measures needed for specific care settings, care providers, and consumer populations.
-As needed, MAP may convene time-limited taskforces.
-MAP task forces are bodies that consider specific topics, such as families of measures, and provide further information to the Coordinating Committee and workgroups.
+MAP workgroups advise the Coordinating Committee on measures needed for specific care settings, care providers, and patient populations.
+Time-limited task forces, appointed from MAP Coordinating Committee and workgroup membership, are charged with developing "families of measures"-related measures that cross settings and populations-and a multi-year strategic plan, which provide further information to the MAP Coordinating Committee and workgroups.
 Each multi-stakeholder group includes representatives from public- and private-sector organizations particularly affected by the work, and individuals with content expertise.